-A flat sketch is a two-dimensional technical drawing which illustrates a garment with basic solid lines.
+A flat sketch is a two-dimensional technical drawing that illustrates a garment with basic solid lines.
 It's like a "blueprint" of your fashion design —much like an architect's blueprint for a house before they can begin to construct it.

 The word "flat" refers to the way that they are drawn: imagine the garment is lying flat on a table so that you are viewing all the details from either the front or the back.

-Aside from front/back views, some brands will include drawings of details or the side views to show how panels travel around the body or how sections of the garment should be constructed.
+Aside from front/back views, some brands will include drawings of details or side views to show how panels travel around the body or how sections of the garment should be constructed.

 Why Flat Sketches are Important

 As an essential part of the garment specification sheet or tech pack, they give your pattern-maker and your manufacturer's sewing teams all the information they need about the technical components of a piece.
-How else will they understand your vision
+How else will they understand your vision?

 Difference Between Flats and Illustrations

-A fashion illustration captures the mood, proportion and color of your design, it's more of an interpretation of your idea.
+A fashion illustration captures the mood, proportion, and color of your design, it's more of an interpretation of your idea.
 Whereas the technical sketch helps translate the garment into something "universal" which a whole team of people can understand and work on.